THE BRAVE HOUSE

 Youth Advocate and Avodah Fellow.

+Home.
+Boston, MA Pronouns. she/her/hers What “Brave” means to you.
 Brave means returning to internal sources of power and resiliency, despite all that may try to diminish such sources.
-It means the ability to overcome.
+It means the ability to overcome. |

 Biography.